mcpiroman/UnityNativeTool/README.md

 ## Installation

+1. Download and add unity package from [releases](https://github.com/MCpiroman/UnityNativeTool/releases), or clone this repo to your project

+   - Clone it into the `<Project Root>/Packages` folder to use it as a local [embedded package](https://docs.unity3d.com/Manual/upm-embed.html) with [upm](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@1.8/manual/index.html).

-1. Download and add unity package from [releases](https://github.com/MCpiroman/UnityNativeTool/releases), or clone this repo to your project (note that if you don't use the prebuilt package and you're willing to use [low level interface callbacks](https://docs.unity3d.com/Manual/NativePluginInterface.html), you'll need to compile the stub plugin yourself form `stubLluiPlugin.c`).
+   - Note that if you don't use the prebuilt package and you're willing to use [low level interface callbacks](https://docs.unity3d.com/Manual/NativePluginInterface.html), you'll need to compile the stub plugin yourself from `stubLluiPlugin.c`.

 2. In project settings, set _Api Compatibility Level_ to .NET 4.x or above.
    Edit > Project Settings > Player > Other Settings > Api Compatibility Level